 There is a full time staff dedicated to providing service and support to Northside's Substitute teachers.
 Their responsibilities include: creating and maintaining employee files, coordinating payroll information with the Payroll Office, providing I.D.
 Badges, and scheduling Orientations and training for substitutes.
-Questions about any of these matters can be directed to the Substitute Employees Office at 397-8606 or by e-mailing the Substitute Office at suboffice@nisd.net.
-Administrative staff is also available to answer any questions substitutes may have about their duties and responsibilities or the training requirements.
+Questions about any of these matters can be directed to the Substitute Employees Office at 397-8606 or by e-mailing the Substitute Office at substitute Office at substitute Office at substitute on the training requirements.
 Contact the Substitute Office administrator for answers to these types of questions.